Covenant House Toronto: Leaving child welfare

 Some children and youth live under the child welfare system when a family is in crisis.
 This can include youth who have suffered from abuse, neglect, and trauma.
 There are children who go into foster care and end up with new families.
 According to research, that is not always the case due to the experiences and trauma that plague a child's mind of not being comfortable with their current living situation.
 This situation leads to many youths running away from their homes and living on the streets.
 In Ontario, the age limit to be eligible under the child welfare system is 18.
 In some cases, a child can receive support up to the age of 21.
 The main issue lacking in the system is the opt-out age of 16.
 One study has shown that youth lacking maturity tend to leave the system because they feel that the system never cared for them in the first place.
 The study conducted by the Provincial Advocate for Children and Youth found that many youths are leaving care and struggling to live independently.
 In the study, it states that 60 percent of the youth unhoused reported having had some form of involvement with the child welfare system.

 Sex trafficking

 Sex trafficking in Canada is a widespread issue with 63% of human trafficking victims in Ontario being Canadian citizens.
-Covenant House looks at sex trafficking as a modern-day version of slavery.
+Covenant House views sex trafficking as modern-day slavery.
 Youth unhoused have become the biggest target of exploitation.
 Most of the sex trafficking victims were young Canadian girls.
 The average age of sex trafficking is reported to be 17 years old.
 Many of the victims suffer from Stockholm Syndrome.
 Since 2014, Toronto Police have brought the issue into the limelight by formalizing an anti-trafficking team.
 Since the beginning of the operation, Toronto has seen an increase of over 113% in occurrences and have made arrests 360% more than in the last year.